Andrew-S-Rosen/cbe504/main.typ

 // If the adsorbate is somewhat weakly bound, then the remaining degrees of freedom are likely to be somewhere between that used for a free gas and that of a chemisorbed species.
 // More complicated expressions are available to model these intermediate behaviors, such as the hindered translator--hindered rotor model.
 // #footnote[L.H.
 Sprowl, C.T.
-Campbell, L. Árnadóttir,"Hindered Translator and Hindered Rotor Models for Adsorbates: Partition Functions and Entropies," _J.
+Campbell, L. Árnadóttir, "Hindered Translator and Hindered Rotor Models for Adsorbates: Partition Functions and Entropies," _J.
 Phys.
 Chem.
 C_, 120, 9719--9731 (2016).]
 // Additional consideration can be found in the literature related to molecules that adsorb within porous materials, where spatial confinement may restrict some degrees of freedom.
 // #footnote[
 //   P.J.
 Dauenhauer, O.A.
-Abdelrahman,"A Universal Descriptor for the Entropy of Adsorbed Molecules in Confined Spaces", _ACS Catal._, 4, 1235--1243 (2018).
+Abdelrahman, "A Universal Descriptor for the Entropy of Adsorbed Molecules in Confined Spaces", _ACS Catal._, 4, 1235--1243 (2018).
 // ]

 // ==== Hertz--Knudsen Equation